codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why was the shirt happy to hang around the tank top?
-Because it was armless
+Did you hear about the Mexican train killer?
+He had loco motives

 ## Daily Trivia

-All of the following programs are classified as raster graphics editors EXCEPT:
+What does the acronym CDN stand for in terms of networking?
- 1. GIMP
+ 1. Compressed Data Network
- 2. Paint.NET
+ 2. Content Distribution Network
- 3. Inkscape
+ 3. Content Delivery Network
- 4. Adobe Photoshop
+ 4. Computational Data Network

 <details>
   <summary>Answer</summary>
-  Inkscape
+  Content Delivery Network
 </details>